 Just like anything else on or inside your home, your roof has a lifespan.
 So, it’s pretty important to know how long it’s going to last you.
 Keeping track of these things can help you to know when it’s time to schedule your bi-yearly maintenance, or when it’s time for a total roof replacement.Either way, if you’re reading this article, you’ve probably had the invasive thought of how long is my roof going to last?

 Whether you’re currently facing issues with the roof on your home, have had a new roof installed years ago, or just simply what to know how long your roof is going to last you, RoofCrafters has your back.
 We’ve been installing and repairing roofs for over 28 years, so if there’s anything we know, it’s the lifespan of a roof, and how to make it last.

 A residential roof’s expected lifespan depends on a few factors, such as how well it’s maintained, the materials it’s made out of, the weather conditions in your region, etc. In this article, we’re going to break it down for you.

-Here, you’ll learn about the different components that affect your roofs longevity, how long roofing materials are expected to last, and how you can ensure your roof lives up to its average lifespan.
+Here, you’ll learn about the different components that affect the longevity of your roof, how long roofing materials are expected to last, and how you can ensure your roof lives up to its average lifespan.

 How Long Do Residential Roofs Last?

 To answer this question, it’s important to take several things into consideration.
-Factors such as weather conditions, frequency of roof maintenance and repairs, the installation process, and the quality and type of materials used all play a huge factor in determining a roof’s expected lifespan.
+Factors such as weather conditions, frequency of roof maintenance and repairs, the installation process, and the quality and type of materials used all play a huge factor in determining the expected lifespan of a residential roof.

 Let’s take a look at how each of the factors mentioned above can affect a residential roof’s age: